St. Raphael's Cathedral (Dubuque, Iowa): History

-The first years
+Origins

 St. Raphael's Parish traces its origin to July 1833 when the first group of settlers gathered for Mass in the home of Patrick Quigley.
 Father Charles Felix Van Quickenborne, a Belgian Jesuit, organized them into a parish.
 The parish did not have a regular church building yet, so the members met at various homes for mass.
 Father Quickenborne began planning for a church building, but left before the materials were assembled.

 Father Charles Francis Fitzmaurice arrived in the area in 1834 and began working with the parish.
 He gathered materials and money to build the church, but he died during a cholera outbreak in the spring of 1835.
 He did not have a chance to begin work on the church building.
 For a time, the parishioners met in a log cabin that was set aside for worship.

 The next pastor, Father Samuel Charles Mazzuchelli, OP came to Dubuque later in 1835.
 He reorganized the parish and dedicated it to the Archangel Raphael.
 Under his guidance, a stone church building was constructed.
 Father Mazzuchelli personally drew the plans for this building, which served for the next 25 years.
 It was located just south of the current cathedral.

 In 1837 Pope Gregory XVI created the Diocese of Dubuque.
 In 1839 Bishop Mathias Loras, the first Bishop of Dubuque, arrived after first going to France to recruit priests and raise funds to operate the new diocese.
 St. Raphael's became the cathedral church for the diocese.

 Growth and expansion

-The next 20 years were ones of growth and expansion for the parish, and of the Church in general in Iowa.
+The next 20 years were a period of growth and expansion for the parish, and of the Church in general in Iowa.
 Bishop Loras encouraged both Irish and German immigrants to come to Iowa from the crowded conditions in the eastern United States.
 As a result, the parish began to grow in size.

 By 1845 St. Raphael's was usually quite crowded on Sundays.
 In 1849 there was a number of German families in the parish.
 Because of the crowded conditions, and because of the challenges of ministering to them, Bishop Loras granted permission for the Germans to form Holy Trinity parish in Dubuque.
 The parish eventually became known as St. Mary's.
 In 1853 St. Patrick's Church was built 12 blocks north to serve as a second parish for Irish families.
 Loras, however, made it a mission of St. Raphael's so he would not lose the income he needed to build a new cathedral.
 This created problems between him and the local Irish community.

 After St. Patrick's was founded, Bishop Loras soon came to realize that the founding of those additional parishes would only be a temporary solution.
 He realized that St. Raphael's parish needed a larger building.